osllmatheus/smarttbot-crypto/README.md

 ## Getting started

-First, create empty folder name mysql in ./
+First, create empty folder name mysql ./smarttbot-crypto-main/

 To run the application, in the directory where the docker-compose.yml file is located, open the terminal and type the commands: